 This homebuyer report level 2 should also include information on how much the surveyor thinks the property is worth, so this will be indicative of how fair the property price.

 SAVA Home Condition Survey (Level 2)

 This is an alternative to the RICS Homebuyer Report.
 It is very similar in nature although it won’t include the market valuation.
 Photographs will be included so it makes any issues easier to understand.
 And it will also flag any legal questions that the surveyor considers relevant.

 AKA the ‘Full Structural Survey’

-This level 3 survey will present an in-depth look at the property’s condition, and you will be given advice on repairs, defects, and guidance on how to maintain the property.
-RICS building survey Level 3 is also known as a full structural survey.
+This homebuyer report level 3 survey will present an in-depth look at the property’s condition, and you will be given advice on repairs, defects, and guidance on how to maintain the building.
+RICS building survey homebuyer report Level 3 is also known as a full structural survey.
 It looks into a property’s condition with a fine-tooth comb and is your best option if you are buying properties that are 50 years old or that looks to be in a poor condition.

 Unlike the other property survey reports, the surveyor will get more hands-on with the property.
 They will check the attic, look beneath floorboards, and carry out more thorough examinations elsewhere.
-If asked, the surveyor will also include projected repairs and maintenance costs for any work that needs to be done on the property, and they will provide the relevant timescales too.
-This survey costs the most but could save you from costly hidden issues.
+If asked, the surveyor will also include projected repair options and maintenance costs in their findings.
+This will be for the areas that need work to be done on the property and can also include the relevant timescales too.
+This may survey cost the most but could save you from even more costly hidden issues.